It’s safe to say that most financial advisors want to do their job to the best of their ability. That means having the necessary information to do so.

 When we talk about expectations here, we are referring to timelines and deadlines.

 When you fail to set clear expectations or deadlines, people will always interpret their own.
-Like that time you asked your child to clean their room and they thought they had till the end of the week, but you meant right this moment.
-We’ve all been there…
+Like that time you asked your child to clean their room, and they thought they had till the end of the week, but you meant right this moment.

-If you don’t give your client a timeline, a realistic one of course, you might be waiting two months for them to complete a questionnaire that only takes five minutes.
-This holds up everything you’re working on together and delays you in moving through the planning process.
+If you don’t give your client a realistic timeline, you might be waiting two months for them to complete a questionnaire that only takes five minutes.
+This holds up everything you’re working on together and causes delays moving through the planning process.

 Every facet of the planning process requires data.
 You can’t take the next step without data.
 This is true for almost every scenario: